-- 3.24 An MLRO should ensure that the firm obtains, and makes appropriate use of, any government or FATF findings concerning the approach to money laundering prevention in particular countries or jurisdictions.
+- An MLRO should ensure that the firm obtains, and makes appropriate 3.25 use of, any government or FATF findings concerning the approach to money laundering prevention in particular countries or jurisdictions.
 This is especially relevant where the approach has been found to be materially deficient by FATF.
 Reports on the mutual evaluations carried out by the FATF can be found at www.fatf-gafi.org.
 FATFstyle regional bodies also evaluate their members.
 Not all evaluation reports are published (although there is a presumption that those in respect of FATF members will be).
 Where an evaluation has been carried out and the findings are not published, firms will take this fact into account in assessing the money laundering and terrorist financing risks posed by the jurisdiction in question.
-Depending on the firm's area of operation, it may be appropriate to take account of other international findings, such as those by the IMF or World Bank. - 3.25 JMLSG will from time to time publish any such findings on its website (www.jmlsg.org.uk).
-Firms should check this information regularly to ensure they keep up to date with current findings.
-Additionally, the NCA periodically produces intelligence assessments, which are forwarded to the MLROs of the relevant sectors for internal dissemination only.
-No NCA material is published through an open source. - 3.26 Firms considering business relations and transactions with individuals and firms - whether direct or through correspondents - located in higher risk jurisdictions, or jurisdictions against which the UK has outstanding advisory notices, should take account of the background against which the assessment, or the specific recommendations contained in the advisory notices, have been made.
+Depending on the firm's area of operation, it may be appropriate to take account of other international findings, such as those by the IMF or World Bank. - 3.26 Additionally, the NCA periodically produces intelligence assessments, which are forwarded to the MLROs of the relevant sectors for internal dissemination only.
+No NCA material is published through an open source. - 3.27 Firms considering business relations and transactions with individuals and firms whether direct or through correspondents located in higher risk jurisdictions, or jurisdictions against which the UK has outstanding advisory notices, should take account of the background against which the assessment, or the specific recommendations contained in the advisory notices, have been made.